donal/jsconf-asia-2014-git-and-github-workshop/fetch_and_merge.md

 ```

 *Donal says*: There's nothing special about the "origin" name (or the "project"
-name) for a remote. "origin" is a default value.
+name) for a remote. "origin" is the default value.

 Now run the command:
 ```